 - 2 cups peeled grated apple (about 2 medium apples) - see note

 - 1/2 cup powdered sugar

 - 2 teaspoons half and half or cream

 For the topping:

-- Combine brown sugar, cinnamon, flour, and pecans.
-Add melted butter and stir until the butter is evenly distributed and the mixture resembles wet sand.
-Sprinkle the mixture on top of the batter.
+- Combine brown sugar, cinnamon, flour, pecans and salt.
+Add melted butter and stir until combined.
+Place the topping in the refrigerator while you prepare the bread.

-- Bake for 45-55 minutes, until a toothpick inserted into the center comes out clean (begin checking at 45 minutes).
+- Bake for 50-60 minutes, until a toothpick inserted into the center comes out clean (mine was done right around 53 minutes).

-- Cool pan on a wire rack for 15 minutes, then carefully remove from the pan and cool completely.
-Once cool, wrap and store overnight before slicing (see note).
+- Cool pan on a wire rack for 15 minutes, then carefully remove the bread from the pan and place on a wire rack to cool completely.